 Kensington Palace is one of the less pompous palaces in London.
 You can almost pass by without paying attention to it if was not the bold monument of Queen Victoria at front.
-As compensation to its impersonal look, its location is quite perfect.
-Well positioned at the edge of the park, the palace and its gardens are one of the popular and favorite places to visit in London.
+As compensation for its impersonal look, its location is quite perfect.
+Well-positioned at the edge of the park, the palace and its gardens are one of the popular and favourite places to visit in London.

 And then the tea and the plate of cakes arrived.
 My whole attention was focused on what was served in beautiful plates and cups in front of my eyes.
 Start taking pictures (how in another way I can share with you this experience?) and was not the only one.
 The girls at left did the same.
 While I enjoyed the tea, the rolls, and the cakes, I was a bit surprised.